Gerald Caldwell Siordet

 Gerald Caldwell Siordet (13 June 1885 – 9 February 1917) was an English poet and a 2nd Lieutenant in the Rifle Brigade 13th Battalion who died during World War I.

 Early life

-The Siordets was an Huguenot family from Switzerland, near Geneva, on the France border.
+The Siordets was a Huguenot family from Switzerland, near Geneva, on the France border.
 In the 18th century they moved to London.
 They were businessmen: bankers and shipping agents.
 George Crosbie Siordet, Gerald Caldwell Siordet’s father, was co-founder of "Siordet and Meyer."

 Siordet studied at Clifton College and Balliol College, Oxford.

 Career

 After Oxford, Siordet lived in London trying to make a living as artist, poet, and critic.
 He worked at the New English Art Club, the Fine Art Society, the Medici Society, the Victoria and Albert Museum.
 He also wrote freelance reviews for The Studio (magazine) and other art magazines.